-As an installation artist and composer, I have been commissioned multiple times to write various creations.
-My music compositions are interdiciplinary works often connecting theatre and dance elements with integrated multimedia components.
+As a new media artist and composer, I have been commissioned multiple times to write various creations.
+My music compositions are interdisciplinary works often connecting theatre and dance elements with integrated multimedia components.
 My interactive installations are created with various medias that changes and responds, and indeed depends upon the direct interaction of the viewer.

 My primary artistic goal is to take the ephemeral qualities of sound and combine them with non-transitory aspects of visual arts.
-The secondary goal is to take this synthesis of the static and dynamic and ultimately have it controlled by the viewer.
+With regard to interactive installations, my secondary goal is to take this synthesis of the static and dynamic and ultimately have it controlled by the viewer.

 Through this fusion, I have found that the very nature of the design for the final work must be primarily non-linear; the various time and space elements must be designed to work in both worlds.
 Elements such as composed lines, timbres, textures, visual images, lights, fixed media such as glass or ceramics, are triggered and change in accordance to the participant’s color of clothing, position, and movement within the given space.
 Creating music lines, harmonic progressions, 3D images, lights, filtered images of the viewer, surround-sound, and other elements that might occur in any order and combination as controlled by the chance elements of position, color, and motion ultimately determined by the viewer is a fascinating composition situation.

 Although throughout the centuries various “schools of thought” have been formulated via positions on the continuum between the subjective and the objective, I believe that it is the central goal of the artist to learn and understand the scientific truths of their media and ultimately apply that objective knowledge to the pursuit of the subjective.
 I also believe that meaning is relative to the experience of the viewer.